RevenueHunt/docs/docs/how-to-guides/integrate-google-analytics.md

 - `Sessions` count how many times the quiz was engaged with.
 - `Total Revenue` displays earnings tied to the quiz.

+!!! warning

-**NOTE:** Some users have encountered issues with explorations not showing revenue data due to GA4 limitations.
+    Some users have encountered issues with explorations not showing revenue data due to GA4 limitations.

 ## Exclude the Quiz as Source in Google Analytics